kMordarski/kMordarski/README.md

 - 👋 Hi, I’m @kMordarski
-- 👀 I’m interested in Machine Learning, Econometrics and Data Science.
-Currently working as a risk analytic at EY.
-Getting my Bechelors degree at Warsaw School of Economics, the subject of my thesis is to develop algorithms for the simulations of multi-agent based games.
+- 👀 I’m interested in Machine Learning, Deep learning and Data Science.
+Currently getting my Masters degree at Paris 1 Pantheon-Sorbonne, the track I'm following is Optimization and Data Science.
-- 🌱 I’m currently learning Julia and Python tools for Data Science, simulation methods used in games theory and everything entangled with financial risk measures
+- 🌱 I’m currently learning Julia and Python tools for Data Science, simulation methods used in games theory and everything entangled with learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on reaserch concerning topics associated with numerical optimization, machine learning and anything really that can be coded efficiently :D
 - 📫 How to reach me - kacper.mordarski@gmail.com

 <!---